aaronparker/vcredist/help/Import-VcMdtApp.md

 ```

 ### -Release
-Specifies the release (or version) of the redistributables to download or install.
+Specifies the release (or version) of the redistributables to import into MDT.

 ```yaml
 Type: String[]